giorgioriccardi/ssws-wordpress-plugin-snippets-collection/README.md

 # SSWS WordPress Plugin Snippets Collection

-This is a WordPress plugin that collects useful snippets to enanche hidden/secret WP functionalty
+This is a WordPress plugin that collects useful snippets to enhance hidden/secret WP functionalty

 ## Getting Started